-Any additional limits to inspection At the time of the inspection, the property was vacant and unfurnished although fitted floor coverings were noted throughout.
+Any additional limits to inspection

+At the time of the inspection, the property was unoccupied and unfurnished and floor coverings have been removed.
 It was inspected externally and internally from ground/floor level.

-Our inspection of the roof void was restricted due to the floored and lined loft room.
+Our inspection of the roof void was restricted to around the loft hatch area only due to insulation quilting.
 No sub floor inspection was undertaken.

 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 If it exists removal must be undertaken in a controlled manner by specialist contractors.
 This can prove to be expensive.

 Normal maintenance is not treated as a repair for the purposes of the Single Survey.
 When a category 1 rating is provided this means the property must continue to be maintained in the normal way.